 - Document loss of income directly related to COVID-19;

-- NEW!
-Have received a 5 or 14-Day Notice to Pay Rent or Quit Property, Court Summons, or Eviction Notice; and
+- Are facing eviction, defined as having received a 5 or 14-Day Notice to Pay Rent or Quit Property, Court Summons, or Eviction Notice; and

 - Have a gross monthly household income, adjusted for household size, at or below: